Friday, June 27, 2008

 Currently Reading Meme

 I am still behind on the memes I've been tagged for, but this one was easy, ie, requiring little of me in terms of reflection or writing ability.
 (My apologies, but if you'd seen my email inbox this weekend, you'd understand.
 Elrena, who tagged me for this one, certainly understands, as she sent me half that email as we were copyediting our book!)
-Anyway, all that work's starting to ease up, my brain is starting to re-engage, and I'm reading the most fabulous book.
+Anyway, all that work's starting to ease up, my brain is starting to re-engage, and I'm reading the most fabulous .
 I don't think I'll be able to part with it anytime soon, so don't hold your breath that it'll turn up in a Pay It Forward Book Exchange; I'm only half-way through, and I know this is one I'm going to start re-reading as soon as I finish.

 Here are the rules: